Staff profile - Joshua Newton

 |Phone:||+61 3 925 17830 +61 3 925 17830|

-Josh Newton completed his PhD (Psychology) at Monash University in 2011 and is now employed as a Senior Research Fellow in the Department of Marketing at Deakin University.
+Josh Newton completed his PhD (Psychology) at Monash University in 2011 and is now employed as a Senior Lecturer in the Department of Marketing at Deakin University.
 His research interests include social marketing, particularly in the areas of health and sustainability, and consumer behaviour.
 Josh has conducted research across a range of social marketing contexts, including physical activity, nutrition, organ donation, sport injury prevention, sexual health, international health, illegal dumping of rubbish, and climate change.
 He has also published in a range of outlets, including the European Journal of Marketing, Tourism Management, Industrial Marketing Management, Journal of Advertising Research, Journal of Advertising, Journal of Marketing Management, Journal of Business Research, Marketing Letters, and International Marketing Review.

 social marketing, consumer behaviour